deepanshs/mrsimulator/README.md

 `mrsimulator` is a python package for computing fast solid-state magnetic resonance (NMR) spectra.
 The library is optimized to compute both crystalline and amorphous-like materials.
-The core of the `mrsimulator` library is written in C, wrapped and made available in python.
+The core of the `mrsimulator` library is written in C, wrapped, and made available in python.

 > :warning: The package is currently under development.
 We advice using with caution.
 Bug report are greatly appreciated.

 ## Why use mrsimulator?

-- It is open source and free.
+- It is open-source and free.
 - It is a fast and versatile solid-state NMR simulator of one-dimensional static, MAS, and VAS spectra of nuclei experiencing chemical shift (nuclear shielding) and quadrupolar coupling interactions.